NasreenBegum16/Employee-Management-System/README.md

 <a name="overview"></a>
 ## 📌 Overview

 This project is a CRUD (Create, Read, Update, Delete) based Employee Management System designed as part of my learning journey into full-stack web development.
-The application features a React front-end that communicates with a Spring Boot back-end and a MySQL database using RESTful APIs.
+The application features a React front-end that communicates with a MySQL database.

 ---